What Is A Pediatric Oncology Nurse Practitioner? (Answered By A Nurse)

 These exams have eligibility requirements that include clinical hours and continuing education.
 Certification allows you to stay up-to-date with advancements in medicine as well as demonstrate your knowledge.

-Starting Salary Of A Pediatric Oncology Nurse Practitioner
+Starting Salary of a Pediatric Oncology Nurse Practitioner

 Your starting salary will depend on the type of practice as well as your experience and credentials.
 On average, the starting salary for a fellowship or job as a pediatric oncology nurse practitioner is about $39 per hour.
 That translates to $6,830 per month, or $81,900 per year.